Citizenship

 Conditions of obtaining citizenship by naturalisation may differ depending on the country.
 But, as a rule, foreigners must reside in the country for a long time.

-For example, to apply for citizenship in Portugal, you have to reside in the country for five years, have no criminal record and demonstrate knowledge of the state language and history.
+For example, to apply for citizenship in Portugal, you have to reside in the country for five years, have no criminal record, and demonstrate knowledge of the state language and history.

-But citizenship by origin is available only to those who can prove their family ties.
+Citizenship by origin is available only to those who can prove their family ties.
 A more straightforward and relatively simple way is to obtain citizenship by investment.

 Citizenship by investment.
 This option is available in the Caribbean and some European countries.
 You can invest in a country’s state fund, local business, or real estate and obtain its citizenship.
 It is possible to apply for citizenship by investment alone or with family members.